TrueWinter/SnowMail/README.md

 ```

 Set the following environmental variables (either in the shell, in `docker-compose.yml`, or in a `.env` file):
-- APP_SECRET: A long (16-32 character) secret used for signing JWTs
+- `APP_SECRET`: A long (16-32 character) secret used for signing JWTs
-- EMAIL_FROM: The email address that all contact form submissions are sent from
+- `EMAIL_FROM`: The email address that all contact form submissions are sent from

 You should add the IP address(es) of your SnowMail instance to the SPF record of the `EMAIL_FROM` domain.